9nate-drake/Comfyui-SecNodes/README.md

   - 3+ GPU system: Shows all available GPUs
   - No GPU: Shows only `auto` and `cpu`
 - **CPU mode**: Automatically converts model to float32 precision (CPU limitation).
 CPU inference is significantly slower than GPU (~10-20x).
-- **Flash Attention**: Automatically disabled for FP32 and FP8 models (requires FP16/BF16).
+- **Flash Attention**: Automatically disabled for FP32 models (requires FP16/BF16).
 Standard attention will be used instead.

 ---